-Quality and Accuracy of Data
+Quality and accuracy of data

-Information is only as good as its source and, therefore, it is not useful if it is not of high quality and accurate.
-Community policing encourages agencies to put safeguards in place to ensure that information from various sources is collected in a systematic fashion and entered into central systems that are linked to one another and checked for accuracy so that the information can be used effectively for strategic planning, problem solving, and performance measurement.
+Information is only as good as its source and, therefore, it is not useful if it is of questionable quality and accuracy.
+Community policing encourages agencies to put safeguards in place to ensure that information from various sources is collected in a systematic fashion and entered into central systems that are linked to one another and checked for accuracy so that it can be used effectively for strategic planning, problem solving, and performance measurement.